Smart devices in your office

 The problem is devices that have internet connectivity can be exploited and provide a backdoor to your business network, if you don’t properly secure or control them.

-This industry is booming, and is expected to be worth $4.7 billion in Australia alone in the next four years.
+The smart device industry is booming and expected to be worth $4.7 billion in Australia alone in the next four years.

-Also booming is the rate of distributed denial of service (DDOS) attacks that co-opt unprotected devices into a botnet to bring down networks.
-Attackers use easily available software to craw the internet and find unprotected devices and then infect them with malicious code to form a botnet.
+Also booming is the rate of distributed denial of service (DDoS) attacks.
+DDoS attacks can make devices or systems that aren’t protected work together to bring down networks.
+They form what is called a botnet.
+Attackers use easily available software to scan the internet and find devices that aren’t protected and then infect them with malicious code to form a botnet.

-The more unprotected devices available, the greater the opportunity and scale of DDOS attacks.
-So while your business may not experience one, your devices many be exploited to be used against another network.
+The more unprotected devices available, the greater the opportunity and scale of DDoS attacks.
+So while your business may not experience one, your devices may be exploited and used against another network.

 - Whenever possible, change any default passwords on the device to a secure and private password.
 If unsure, look up how to change the device settings on the manufacturer’s official website or contact their customer service centre.
+If the device cannot be secured, reconsider its use and access to your network.
 Learn how to create and remember strong passwords.

-- Make sure your business wireless network is properly secured.
+- Make sure your business network is properly secured.
 Learn how to protect your network.